julianabearzi/my-checkers-game/README.md

 # My Checkers Game
-The purpose of this project is the web implementation of the game [checkers](https://es.wikipedia.org/wiki/Damas).
+The purpose of this project is the web implementation of the [checkers](https://es.wikipedia.org/wiki/Damas).

 # View online
 My own version made with HTML, CSS and Javascript.